 it is described as ‘symmetrical’.

-of the syndrome, but is not the main, underlying, or primary disease process:
+but is not the main, underlying, or primary disease process:

 Lyme disease: Caused